ycahome/pp-manager/README.md

 So, I did it.

 This plugin
-- has a predefined list of plugins to be installed (for start only 3 valid plugins and one dummy)
+- has a predefined list of plugins to be installed
 - auto updates itself on every self.stop()

 To install a plugin: select it on "Domoticz Plugin" field and press update